-Up to six applicants will be selected annually to receive two weeks of intensive coaching from international tutors at The Opera Centre in Parnell, Auckland.
+Up to six applicants were selected to receive two weeks of intensive coaching from international tutors at The Opera Centre in Parnell, Auckland.

-A particular focus is given to recitative training – a style of delivery used in operas in which a singer adopts the rhythms of ordinary speech.
+A particular focus was given to recitative training – a style of delivery used in operas in which a singer adopts the rhythms of ordinary speech.

-Singers are selected for their excellence, proof of hard work and readiness to move overseas for further training.
-As part of the Dame Malvina Major Foundation Opera Studies Programme, two additional singers are granted scholarships to attend Patricia Hurley’s Italian for NZ Opera Singers Masterclasses and Concerts in Italy.
+Singers were selected for their excellence, proof of hard work and readiness to move overseas for further training.
+As part of the Dame Malvina Major Foundation Opera Studies Programme, two additional singers were granted scholarships to attend Patricia Hurley’s Italian for NZ Opera Singers Masterclasses and Concerts in Italy.

 Oriana has a BMus and a PGDip in Professional Performance from the University of Waikato under Dame Malvina Major and was one of the first to complete Dame Malvina’s Opera Studies Certificate.
 Her recent operatic roles include Mrs Todd in Menotti’s The Old Maid and the Thief and second lady in The Magic Flute, both at the University of Waikato, and Caroline in the premiere of Janet Jennings’ The Auction.
 She won the 2014 University of Waikato Aria competition, was a finalist in the 2013 NZ Aria competition and the 2014 Young Performer of the Year Awards, and was the Dame Malvina Major Foundation Sir Howard Morrison Vocal Scholar for 2013 and 2014.